Getting to Iceland

 It is possible to leave the plane, and if unencumbered by bike boxes, you could reassemble your steed and ride into Keflavik, a functional coastal town with supermarkets and a campsite (along with other accommodation options).
 However, be aware that the authorities at Keflavik Airport can be fussy about cyclists pushing their bikes through the airport terminal.
 Better to rebuild your bike outside.

 I stayed at Guesthouse Alex in a cabin.
-This is not a cheap option, but still is competitive compared with hotel options in Reykjavik, which are general expensive.
+This is not a cheap option, but still is competitive compared with hotel options in Reykjavik, which are generally expensive.
 Having the cabin also gives you a comfortable place to build and check over your bike.
 Another advantage of staying at the Alex is that they will stow your luggage for free while on tour.
 However, they do charge 1000kr for transferring your bike to the airport.
 Transfers for passengers with regular luggage are free.

 Cycling to Reykjavik